Casey Hayward: 2016

-On March 13, 2016, the San Diego Chargers signed Hayward to a three-year, $15.30 million contract that includes $6.80 million guaranteed and a signing bonus of $2.50 million.
+On March 13, 2016, the San Diego Chargers signed Hayward to a three–year, $15.30 million contract that includes $6.80 million guaranteed and an initial signing bonus of $2.50 million.

 Throughout training camp, Hayward competed for the job as the starting outside cornerback against Brandon Flowers.
 Head coach Mike McCoy named Hayward the starting nickelback to begin the regular season.
 He was also named the third cornerback on the depth chart, behind Jason Verrett and Brandon Flowers.